richafnu/Viva/Viva/learning/search-preferences.md

 ### Setting details

 **Prioritized provider** is set to **None** by default.
 You can choose any one provider from the list of all available providers in the tenant.
-After confirming the provider selection, all content from the chosen provider is prioritized for Viva Learning users in your organization.
+After you confirm the provider selection, all content from the chosen provider is prioritized for Viva Learning users in your organization.

 Prioritization is visible in the following Viva Learning spaces: